Diketene/wigcpp/README.md

 The CMakeLists.txt of this project provides three options to control the products of building: `BUILD_SHARED_LIBS`, `BUILD_FORTRAN_INTERFACE` and `BUILD_TESTING`.

-These three options was set defaultly as:
+These three options were set defaultly as:

 <div align="center">